 - New managed deer hunts have been added and others have been removed or modified.

-- Deer hunting regulations have changed for several conservation areas.
+- Deer and/or turkey hunting regulations have changed for several conservation areas.

 Find dates, hours, permits, limits and methods for Missouri's archery deer and turkey hunting.